watatomo/tl/enst/idol story/tomoya - to the deutzia-colored you (2).md

 **Hajime:** We're friends, aren't we?
 I felt like that might be the case.

 **Tomoya:** Haha, yep.
 You saw right through me...
-It's just as you say: I'm worrying about my personalized costume—to the point where I'm starting to panic a bit.
+It's just as you say: I'm worrying about my personalized outfit—to the point where I'm starting to panic a bit.

 [CG]

-**Tomoya:** Mitsuru was able to come up with a costume that suits him, so why can't I do the same?
+**Tomoya:** Mitsuru was able to come up with a design that suits him, so why can't I do the same?

 I don't really know what my idol self is like at all...